+Monitoring Arrangements

-Objective Monitoring Arrangements We will aim to act in the best interests of the Fund's members and employers Conflicts of Interest policy in place.
-Training undertaken on role in managing the fund on behalf of members/employers as part of induction.
-We will have robust governance arrangements in place, to facilitate informed decision making in a transparent manner, supported by appropriate advice, policies and strategies We will ensure that the Pensions Committee carry out an effectiveness of governance survey at least every three years.
-Governance consultant in place providing ongoing view of effectiveness of governance arrangements.
-Pensions Board prepares and publishes an annual report.
-London Borough of Hackney Pension Fund is appropriately managed and that its services are delivered by people who have the requisite knowledge and skills Training Policy is in place together with monitoring and reporting of all training by Pensions Committee members, Pensions Board members and key officers in accordance with the Training Policy.
+- Conflicts of Interest policy in place. - Training undertaken on role in managing the fund on behalf of members/employers as part of induction. - Pensions Committee carry out an effectiveness of governance survey at least every three years. - Governance consultant in place providing ongoing view of effectiveness of governance arrangements. - Pensions Board prepares and publishes an annual report. - Training Policy is in place together with monitoring and reporting of all training by Pensions Committee members, Pensions Board members and key officers in accordance with the Training Policy.